mwaylabs/bikini/README.md

-# Bikini
+# Relution LiveData

 **Everything a model needs.**

 [![Build Status](https://travis-ci.org/mwaylabs/bikini.svg?branch=v0.5.2)](https://travis-ci.org/mwaylabs/bikini)

-## What is Bikini
+## What is Relution LiveData

-**Bikini** lets you treat  being **offline** as a status.
+**Relution LiveData** lets you treat  being **offline** as a status.
 Not as an error.

 You're developing a webapp for mobile browsers?
 You're damn right here!

-With Bikini the user won't even notice that he is offline.
+With Relution LiveData the user won't even notice that he is offline.
 It also improves the user experience by decreasing response latency.

-Another cool feature of Bikini is that it keeps your app in sync.
+Another cool feature of Relution LiveData is that it keeps your app in sync.
 This allows you to build high collaborative apps by using [socket.io](http://socket.io/).

-Bikini is build on top of [Backbone.js](http://backbonejs.org/) which gives your web application structure.
+Relution LiveData is build on top of [Backbone.js](http://backbonejs.org/) which gives your web application structure.

 ![mcap mobility platform](http://blog.mwaysolutions.com/wp-content/uploads/2013/12/mway_bikini_blog04.jpg)

 You should also have a lot at the [introducing blog-post about Bikini](http://blog.mwaysolutions.com/2013/12/20/offlineonline-synchronization-with-bikini-all-a-model-needs/).

 ## How to use
-Using Bikini is like taking candy from a baby.
+Using Relution LiveData is set up using bower.

 ```
 cd into your project